TheCDC/cbu_homecoming_2018/README.md

 sudo apt install graphviz
 ```

 Execute it (while in pipenv shell) with `python markov.py`.
 Doing so should automatically open a browser tab pointed to the web interface.
-Furhter instructions are within said interface.
+Further instructions are within said interface.

+Close it as a normal console application by either closing the console window or otherwise killing the process.

 ## Evil RPS Demo